Great Leap Forward: Deaths by famine

 The exact number of deaths by famine is difficult to determine, and estimates range from 15 million to 55 million people.
 Because of the uncertainties which are involved in estimating the number of deaths which were caused by the failure of the Great Leap Forward and the ensuing famine and because of the uncertainties which are involved in estimating the numbers of deaths which were caused by other famines, it is difficult to compare the severity of different famines.
-If an estimate of 30 million deaths is accepted, the failure of the Great Leap Forward caused the deadliest famine in the history of China and it also caused the deadliest famine in the history of the world.
+If an estimate of 30 million deaths is accepted, the failure of the Great Leap Forward caused the deadliest famine in the history of China, and it also caused the deadliest famine in human history.
 This extremely high loss of human lives was partially caused by China's large population.
 To put things into absolute and relative numerical perspective: in the Great Irish Famine, approximately 1 million people out of a total population of 8 million people died, or 12.5% of Ireland's entire population.
 If approximately 23 million people out of a total population of 650 million people died during the Great Chinese Famine, the percentage would be 3.5%.
-Hence, the famine during the Great Leap Forward probably had the highest absolute death toll, though not the highest relative (percentage) one.
+Hence, the famine during the Great Leap Forward had the highest absolute death toll, though not the highest relative (percentage) one.

 The Great Leap Forward reversed the downward trend in mortality that had occurred since 1950, though even during the Leap, mortality may not have reached pre-1949 levels.
 Famine deaths and the reduction in number of births caused the population of China to drop in 1960 and 1961.
 This was only the third time in 600 years that the population of China had decreased.
+Mao suggested, in a discussion with Field Marshal Montgomery in Autumn 1961, that "unnatural deaths" exceeded 5 million in 1960–1961, according to a declassified CIA report.
 After the Great Leap Forward, mortality rates decreased to below pre-Leap levels and the downward trend begun in 1950 continued.

 The severity of the famine varied from region to region.
 By correlating the increases in the death rates of different provinces, Peng Xizhe found that Gansu, Sichuan, Guizhou, Hunan, Guangxi, and Anhui were the hardest-hit regions, while Heilongjiang, Inner Mongolia, Xinjiang, Tianjin, and Shanghai experienced the lowest increases in death rates during the Great Leap Forward (there was no data for Tibet).
+In some areas, people resorted to eating tree bark and dirt, and in some places cannibalism as a result of starvation.
 Peng also noted that the increase in death rates in urban areas was about half the increase in death rates in rural areas.
-Fuyang, a region in Anhui with a population of 8 million in 1958, had a death rate that rivaled Cambodia under the Khmer Rouge; According to Chinese government reports in the Fuyang Party History Research Office, between the years 1959 and 1961, 2.4 million people from Fuyang died from the famine.
-On the other hand, the Gao Village in the Jiangxi Province there was a famine, but no one actually died of starvation.
+According to Chinese government reports in the Fuyang Party History Research Office, between 1959 and 1961, 2.4 million people from Fuyang died from the famine.